Twisted Bethe equations from a twisted S-matrix: Acknowledgements

 \section{Acknowledgements}

-We thank Niklas Beisert, Dmitri Bykov, Romuald Janik, Radu Roiban, Christoph Sieg and Matthias Staudacher for useful discussions and/or correspondence.
+We thank Niklas Beisert, Dmitri Bykov, Davide Fioravanti, Romuald Janik, Nicolai Reshetikhin, Radu Roiban, Marco Rossi, Christoph Sieg, Matthias Staudacher and Roberto Tateo for useful discussions and/or correspondence.
 Part of this work was performed at the 2010 summer workshops ``Integrability in String and Gauge Theories'' (Nordita, Stockholm) and ``Finite-Size Technology in Low-Dimensional Quantum Systems V'' (Benasque).
 This work was supported in part by KRF-2007-313- C00150, WCU Grant No. R32-2008-000-101300 (CA, DB); by the Funda\c{c}\~{a}o para a Ci\^{e}ncia e Tecnologia fellowship SFRH/BPD/69813/2010 and travel financial support from the University PRIN 2007JHLPEZ ``Fisica Statistica dei Sistemi Fortemente Correlati all' Equilibrio e Fuori Equilibrio: Risultati Esatti e Metodi di Teoria dei Campi'' (DB); by OTKA 81461 (ZB); and by the National Science Foundation under Grants PHY-0554821 and PHY-0854366 (RN).

 \begin{appendix}